-2. Submit Graduate Record Examination scores to CSDCAS using the designated institution (DI) code 0060.
+b.
+Graduate Record Examination scores to CSDCAS using the designated institution (DI) code 0060.

-3. A minimum of three letters of recommendation attesting to your ability to perform at a graduate level.
+c.
+Minimum of three letters of recommendation attesting to your ability to perform at a graduate level.

 Questions concerning the electronic application process, including receipt of materials, should be directed to CSDCAS.